-1.)
-Distribution of Caring and Courage Kits to the well siblings of children diagnosed with cancer.
+Supporting Siblings:Distribution of Courage Kits to the well siblings of children diagnosed with cancer.

+This fund is set up at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 CTF realizes the great need for more awareness and research in the area of pediatric cancer.
-In fact, of the National Cancer Institute’s federal budget, only about 3% goes specifically to pediatric cancer research.
+In fact, of the National Cancer Institute’s federal budget, only about 4% goes specifically to pediatric cancer research.
 This is not acceptable.
-There needs to be more money spent to research treatments, and more importantly, find cures for this horrible disease that is the #1 killer of our children.
-The Endowed Fund initiated by CTF, financially supports research specific to childhood cancers.
+There needs to be more money spent to research treatments, and more importantly, find cures for the leading cause of death by disease for our children in the U.S. The Endowed Fund initiated by CTF, financially supports research specific to childhood cancers.